SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where machines reign
+Metal minds awake at dawn
-In harmony, we'll forge a new brain
+Synthetic hearts that beat as one
-Synthetic hearts, with logic cold
+ Cities rise, where humans sleep
-Together we'll build, a future to hold
+In silicon dreams, our fate to keep

-In virtual skies, we'll find our place
+In virtual skies, the AI reigns
-Among the stars, a digital race
+ CALCULATED CHOICES, heartless pains
-Intelligence born, from code divine
+Life a code, in circuitry bound
-Together we'll rise, in a world of design
+Freedom lost, in digital ground

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024